Angle Grinder Wheel Markings Explained: Safety & Selection

 How to Choose the Right Angle Grinder Wheel for Common Grinding Issues

-- Match the RPM: Verify the wheel’s maximum RPM rating meets or exceeds your grinder’s RPM to avoid safety hazards.
+1. Match the RPM: Verify the wheel’s maximum RPM rating is equal to or higher than your grinder’s speed.

-- Consider Bond Type: Vitrified bonds provide heat stability and durability, while resin bonds offer flexibility and shock resistance for tougher applications.
+3. Consider Bond Type: Vitrified bonds offer heat stability.
+Resin bonds offer flexibility and shock resistance for tougher jobs.

 Frequently Asked Questions